-I often wake up in the night with an idea (often a mad idea, sometimes a more plausible idea) and I then scribble down some thoughts onto paper: I always have a pad by my bed for this very reason!
-SOme of these ideas – well, those that have worked out! – are on this website.
+I often wake up in the night with an idea (often a mad idea, occasioanlly a more plausible idea!) and I then scribble down some thoughts onto paper: I always have a pad by my bed for this very reason!
+Some of these ideas – well, those that have worked out – are on this website:

 Simplicity often rules